Posts

 Image

-Krishna mentioned that one realises Brahma when one strives for liberation by taking refuge in HIM (7.29) and Arjun enquires as to what is Brahma (8.1).
-Krishna says that Brahma is that which is the aksharam (imperishable or indestructible or permanent) and paramam (supreme) (8.3).
-This implies that there is nothing beyond it and it's not dependent on any external factors.
-On the contrary, we only know about those things which are changing, impermanent and perishing.
+K rishna mentioned that one realises Brahma when one strives for salvation by taking refuge in Him (7.29) and Arjuna enquires as to what is Brahma (8.1).
+Krishna says that Brahma is that which is aksharam (imperishable or indestructible or permanent) and paramam (supreme) (8.3).
+This implies that there is nothing beyond it and it’s not dependent on any external factors.
+But we only know about those things which are changing, impermanent and perishing.
 Our own physical body constantly changes.
 It is estimated that 95 percent of it gets replaced in about 7 years without our knowledge while our DNA remains constant.
 The solar system would perish in 4 billion years and the universe in about 150 trillion years.
 Similarly, our thoughts keep changing.
-Opinions about things, people and situations vary with time; people form diametrically opposite opinions based on the same facts as we see things differently like how the five blind men perceive the elephant
+Opinions about things, people and situations vary with time; people form diametrically opposite opinions based on the same facts, much like the story of the five blind men perceiving an elephant differently.
+Even our goals ev...

 138. Overcoming Delusions